ibm-cloud-docs/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 * Red Hat 7.x
 * Ubuntu Linux 18.04 Bionic Beaver
 * Ubuntu Linux 16.04 Xenial Xerus
+* Windows 2012, 2012R2, 2016

 If you have virtual servers that are not using one of the supported operating systems, you need to migrate them to a supported level before migration.

 Virtual servers must be cloud-init enabled and have Virtio drivers.
 For Linux images that do not meet this criteria, see [Creating a Linux custom image](/docs/vpc?topic=vpc-create-linux-custom-image) to prepare the image.
+For Windows images that do not meet this criteria, see [Creating a Windows custom image](/docs/vpc?topic=vpc-create-windows-custom-image).
+As an option, you can run a script to validate if your Linux or Windows image meets the minimum OS requirements, is cloud-init enabled, and has Virtio drivers.
+For script details, visit https://github.com/IBM/vpc-migration.
+{: important}

 Additionally, virtual servers must meet the following requirements:
 * No add-ons